sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 ## How does silencing work?

-Silencing entries are created on an ad-hoc basis via the [Silenced API][2] endpoint.
+Silencing entries are created on an ad-hoc basis via the [`/silenced` API][2] endpoint.
 When silencing entries are successfully created via the API, they are assigned an ID in the format `$SUBSCRIPTION:$CHECK`, where `$SUBSCRIPTION` is the name of a Sensu client subscription and `$CHECK` is the name of a Sensu check.
+Silencing entries can be used to silence checks on specific clients by by taking advantage of [per-client subscriptions][4] added in Sensu 0.26, e.g.
+`client:$CLIENT_NAME`.

 These silencing entries are persisted to the `silenced` registry in the [Sensu data store][10].
 When the Sensu server process subsequent check results, it consults